mtopircean/essential-oils/README.md

 * Thanks to Jason also for guidance on how to format the code in order for meet the length criteria
 * Thanks to Joshua in CI Tutor team for guidance on how to update a spreadsheet by allowing to identify an elements position: https://docs.gspread.org/en/latest/user-guide.html#finding-a-cell
-* If I`m missing anyone, I`m not ungrateful, just suffer from bad memory :)
+* If I`m missing anyone, I am not ungrateful, just suffer from bad memory :)

 ## About Author